This spot has been added by

 How to go snorkeling Suyul Island?

 Suyul Island is part of the Qulaan Archipelago, located off the coast of Hamata.
-Several local companies offer day trips to the islands, for a price starting at around 50 euros pp. (2020), all included.
-Most of the tours combine two snorkeling stops, including one Suyul Island’s reef (to be confirmed when booking).
+Several local companies offer day trips to the islands, for a price starting at around 60 euros per person (2024), all included.

 Suyul Island snorkeling map, Hamata